 - Your warranty registration needs to be completed and returned

-- If you’re based in England or Wales, your engineer needs to notify the installation to your Local Authority (unless it’s a flue cooking appliance).
+- If you’re based in England or Wales, your engineer needs to notify the installation to your Local Authority (unless it’s a flueless cooking appliance).

 After you have had gas work completed in your property you can nominate your installation for an inspection by Gas Safe Register.

-Remember all gas appliances in your home need to be serviced and checked annually by a Gas Safe registered engineer.
+Remember all gas appliances in your home should be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.